-4. The provisions contained in this Article in relation to members shall also apply to alternates replacing members pursuant to Article 3 of these Rules of Organisation and Procedure.
+4. The provisions contained in this Article in relations to members shall also apply to alternates replacing members pursuant to Article 3 of these Rules of Organisation and Procedure.

-Article 3 Replacement of members
+Replacement of members

-1. The Board of Appeal shall replace a member by their alternate where it decides to exclude him from the proceedings in accordance with Article 27(3) of Regulation (EU) 2019/942 and/or Article 2 and/or 3(2) of these Rules of Organisation and Procedure.
+1. The Board of Appeal shall replace a member by his alternate where it decides to exclude him from the proceedings in accordance with Article 18 of Regulation (EC) No 713/2009 and/or Article 2 and/or 3(2) of these Rules of Organisation and Procedure.

-If a member leaves before the end of its term, that member's alternate shall take place until the Administrative Board of the Agency appoints a new member or alternate of the Board of Appeal.
+If a member leaves before the end of its term, his alternate shall take place until the Administrative Board of the Agency appoints a new member or alternate of the Board of Appeal.

-2. The Board of Appeal may replace any member of the Board, at the request of that member, by his or her alternate in the event of leave, sickness, unavoidable commitments of that member or where, for other reasons, that member is precluded from participating in the proceedings.
+2. The Board of Appeal may replace any member of the Board, at the request of that member, by his alternate in the event of leave, sickness, unavoidable commitments of that member or where, for other reasons, that member is precluded from participating in the proceedings.

-If a member is unable to ask for replacement, the Board of Appeal may replace that member on its own initiative.
+If a member is unable to ask for replacement, the Board of Appeal may replace him on its own initiative.